The Programme

 Building on these broad skillsets, in years three and four you'll choose to specialise in one of these areas.
 Whilst this can be challenging, we support you to find the specialism that best aligns with your skills and interests.
 With your unique skillset you'll have opportunities to develop your expertise and become an invaluable part of your team.

-You will learn and work on Dyson's campus, where you can make the most of our state-of-the-art facilities and enjoy in-person support from Dyson Institute academics and Dyson engineers.
+You'll learn and work on Dyson's Malmesbury campus, where you can make the most of our state-of-the-art facilities and enjoy in-person support from Dyson Institute academics and Dyson engineers.
 Working and collaborating with others, you'll help to solve problems that others ignore.

 There are two academic semesters per year: